Last week the family and I took our first trip to Disneyland! Planner that I am, I did a A LOT of research before we left.

 • Heat-sensitive, color-changing silly putty

-• Disney themed yo-yos from the Dollar Store (These were HUGE- who knew?)
+• Disney themed yo-yos from the Dollar Store (These were a huge hit!)

 • Wikki Stix